Regularity of the Optimal Stopping Problem for Jump Diffusions: Regularity properties of the integro-differential operator

 \end{lem}

 However when jumps of $X$ have infinite variation, the integral term $I^f \phi$ is no longer well defined for Lipschitz continuous functions.
-Hence we work with $\L$ and its integral part $I$ in the form of \eqref{eq:def-L} and \eqref{eq:def-I}.
+Hence we work with $\L$ and its integral part $I$ in the forms of \eqref{eq:def-L} and \eqref{eq:def-I}.
 We will see that if we choose an appropriate test function $\phi$, $I\phi$ is still well defined and H\"{o}lder continuous in both its variables.
+Regularity estimates of the following type have been obtained in \cite{silvestre} and \cite{Mikulevicius-Zhang}.